sarafec/portfolio/README.md

 A live version of this project can be found [here](https://sarafec.github.io/presidentialFunFacts/).

 * [D3Charts](https://github.com/sarafec/d3Charts)
-This repository contains the source code for mostly static line and bar charts made with D3.js and JavaScript.
+This repository contains the source code for mostly static line and bar charts written with D3.js and JavaScript.
 All charts are hosted on [bl.ocks.org](bl.ocks.org/sarafec).